Meet Dr. Dunas

 And shouldn’t my mom’s doctor have said he didn’t know what was causing her pain instead of blaming her for creating it in her “head”?
 My mom knew she had a real illness.
 I was only 16 and I did too.
 He, like my step father, was at the end of his medicine.
 Wouldn’t it have been more respectful to say he didn’t know how to diagnose and treat her?
 That’s what my step father would have done.
 He told his patients he was sorry if he couldn’t make them better.
 He didn’t blame them for having a disease he couldn’t identify or heal.
 That would have made them feel worse, which is how my mom and I felt when we left that big, important, internationally recognized medical center.

-Nearing adulthood I believed something different needed to happen in medicine and felt compelled to find a medical system that would explain how my father could explain my fathers rap9id dies, that would help my step father get more patients better and would heal diseases with no names.
+Nearing adulthood I believed something different needed to happen in medicine and felt compelled to find a medical system that would explain how my father could rapidly die, that would help my stepfather get more patients better, and would heal diseases with no names.
 What if an illness was in one’s head?
 Could it also be in one’s body and fixed if you had a different lens of medicine through which to view it?
 These questions lead me to acupuncture and an entire system of medicine borne thousands of years ago on the other side of the world.
 I decided to commit my life to bringing it to the west in a bigger way because I wanted you to benefit from it.

 “What about my professional focus on love and sexuality?”